saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **table_p4_mrg_det_3_015.png**: Table listing influenza strains (H3N2 A/Victoria/361/2011, H1N1 A/California/07/2009, B/Wisconsin/01/2010), their propagation systems (Egg, MDCK cells, H3/H1/B rHA in Insect cells), HA content, and results of hemagglutination inhibition, neuraminidase inhibition, and plaque reduction neutralization assays with concentrations tested.
-Evidence: Under “Propagation system,” the recombinant HA (rHA) entries for H3, H1, and B strains are labeled as produced in Insect cells.
-The table shows that the HA antigens (rHA) are produced in insect cells, which supports the claim about Flublok’s novel platform expressing recombinant HA in insect cells.
-Note: The table does not explicitly name baculovirus expression vector system (BEVS), but the designation of rHA production in insect cells implies BEVS use.
+- **table_p4_mrg_det_3_015.png**: The table shows that the HA antigens (rHA) are produced in insect cells, which supports the claim about Flublok’s novel platform expressing recombinant HA in insect cells.

 #### Source: Grohskopf_et_al.__2023_